algoyounes/Bindify/README.md

 ## License

-The QrForge package is open-sourced software licensed under the [MIT license](LICENSE).
+This package is open-sourced software licensed under the [MIT license](LICENSE).